martinmCGG/diplomka/README.md

 *   Docker version 1.12 or higher ([Installation guide here](https://docs.docker.com/install/))
 *   NVIDIA Container Runtime for Docker ([Installation guide here](https://github.com/NVIDIA/nvidia-docker))

 And that is all!
 Each neural network is an independent Docker image and all its dependencies are installed when building the image.
-All code is written in python.
+All code is written in Python.

 ## Datasets Setup

 The code is made to work with ModelNet40 and ShapeNetCore datasets.
 The easiest way to run it with custom dataset is to restructure your data so it copies the structure of one of these datasets.

 *   ### ModelNet40

     *   Get the dataset [here](http://modelnet.cs.princeton.edu/).
 For experiments we used manually aligned version which can be downloaded [here](https://github.com/lmb-freiburg/orion).